nolanRatu/GroupE-mgmt-config-files/README.md

 ## IN719 Advance System Administrator

-This repo holds config files related to groupE-db server, as a requirement for the paper.
+This repo holds config files related to groupE-mgmt server, as a requirement for the paper.

 ### Files